Coming out

 Yes.
 I’m open to talk, answer questions bluntly and honestly.
 I suggest only asking questions you are sure you want the answer to.

 For friends and family, I am happy to answer questions that you may feel are intrusive, hateful, rude, etc. - I mean this genuinely, you don’t need to preface your questions with timidness.
-I’m an open book and will do my best to give you clarity into how my mind thinks here.
+I’m an open book and will do my best to give you clarity into how my mind works here.

 The uncomfort you are feeling right now about me saying I am a woman - I have lived with that confusion, discomfort, and at times fear and anxiety for the last 15 years of my life.
 I’m sorry you’re going through that.